amanjadon54/employee-management/README.md

     to trace the error quickly using developer message.\
     A sample execption contains 3 fields:\

-        StatusCode : appropriate status of each response.\
+        StatusCode  : appropriate status of each response.
-        Message : User understandable message so as to ensure better usability.\
+        Message     : User understandable message so as to ensure better usability.
-        DeveloperMessage : will contain logId of the request and Error code, relevant to the developer for easy\
-                           debugging of error.
+        DeveloperMsg: will contain logId of the request and Error code, relevant to the developer for easy debugging of error.

-3. System Metrics\
+3. #### System Metrics\
     Access Metrics:\
     You can view metrices related to Jvm, threads memory, http traffic, etc. using the endpoint:

         host:port/actuator

     if you want specific metrics:\
-    you can provide further the metrics name in the above base url like: host:port/actuator/<metrics_name>
+    you can provide further the metrics name in the above base url like:\

-    example:\
+    host:port/actuator/<metrics_name>

+        example:
         host:port/actuator/prometheus